Tinkerforge/doc/en/source/Kits/WeatherStation/WeatherStation.rst

 Raspberry Pi Weather Station
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to control the Weather Station with a Raspberry Pi and put the Raspberry Pi in the case.
-It is a bit tricky to get everything in the case.
+It is possible to control the Weather Station with an embedded board like the Raspberry Pi.
+You can put the Raspberry Pi in the case, despite it is a bit tricky to get everything in the case.

 We will put a Master Brick, a Step-Down Power Supply, a DC Jack Adapter and the Rapsberry Pi in the case.
 The Raspberry Pi (and the Master Brick) will